PhysicsLuis666/SNS_Ring_Studies_wPyORBIT/README.md

 # SNS_Ring_Studies_wPyORBIT
-This repository will be used to store my scripts that will be used in studying The SNS ring injection system and painting
+This repository will store my scripts that will study The SNS ring injection system and painting